Etymology

 Unlike Uehara Kamui, Shimohira Ayame is only one Ayame and not uniquely important in the universe of the narrative.
 But because she is the first Ayame in the series, her name is worth particular consideration.
 The etymology of “Shimohira Ayame” (シモヒラ・アヤメ) is somewhat more elusive than the name of her masculine counterpart.
 According to Jisho, the surname “Shimohira” is written in kanji as 下平 or 霜平.
 The first spelling is more likely and will be considered further.
 The first kanji (下) means “under,” and the second (平) means something flat or common.
 “Shimohira,” under something ordinary, suggests the opposite of “Uehara,” over the original (and therefore special) thing.
 This suggests the notion that Ayame is a counter to Kamui.
 Ayame is the only one who might stop Kamui.
 However, it also connotes sexuality, the way the two physically complement each other, and thus their desire to be together even if not always in sexual union (Fujiwara and his girlfriends, Sumio and Shimohira, Minato and Sakura, Furuya and Nakama, Akria/Uehara and Sakura, Seiji and Yuuri, Tokio and Meru), and the undoing of the TRO/CCO plot.

 In “HIKARI,” Shimohira claims the TRO/CCO derived the name “Ayame” (アヤメ) from “ayameru” (殺める), “to murder.”
-However, the name “Ayame” usually means irises or sweet flag, Acorus calamus, which Meru mentions Kamijo pointing out to her in “MISOGI.”
+However, the name “Ayame” usually means iris or sweet flag, Acorus calamus, which Meru mentions Kamijo pointing out to her in “MISOGI.”
 Correspondingly, Ayame is repeatedly associated with flowers and blooming and says she wishes her name meant this instead: “I wish I could’ve been raised like some sort of pitiful flower.
 Not a day goes by that I don’t think that.”
 The title “Sweet Blue Flag,” the music track that plays in the boss battles against Ayame in killer7, refers to the same kind of flower.
 Her given name is a pun that subverts expectations: initially seeming harmless and beautiful like a flower, she is actually a murderer.
 It also indicates a propensity to begin in one condition and transform into another, to bloom.
-The Ayame characters, Shimohira, Chizuru, and Sakura, all “bloom” in very different ways: becoming a serial killer, becoming a patsy of the police state, and becoming a revolutionary figure.
+The Ayame characters, Shimohira, Chizuru, and Sakura, all “bloom” in very different ways: becoming a serial killer, becoming a patsy of the police state, and becoming a revolutionary figure, respectively.
 So too do Ayame Blackburn and Meru, as we will see.

 Note also that Kamui/Ayame is associated with transformation more broadly: their violence not only transforms society but transforms the avatars of the Kamui/Ayame information.